flyingmachine/brave-clojure-web/content/core-async.md

 a timeout messages.

 You can also use `alts!!` to specify "put" operations.
-To do that, put a vector inside the vector you pass to `alts`, like this:
+To do that, put a vector inside the vector you pass to `alts!!`, like this:

 ```
 (let [c1 (chan)